-The Regional Program for Sustainable and Climate Sensitive Land Use for Economic Development in Central Asia (SLU-CA) 1 and its predecessor programs implemented by GIZ focused on addressing land degradation in the five countries of Central Asia – Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan – since the early 2000s.
-The activities aimed at halting further degradation of natural resources and promoting sustainable management of forests, pastures and wildlife.
-At a later stage measures on climate change adaptation were included recognizing the important role of land use.
-SLU-CA applied a multi-level 2 and learning cycle approach (see next paragraph), which follow the intervention logic of 1) developing and piloting land use practices locally, 2) based on the experience on the field, sector reforms were derived and upscaled, and 3) sharing of the knowledge about these land use practices and sector reforms in the countries of the region.
+The Regional Program for Sustainable and Climate Sensitive Land Use for Economic Development in Central Asia (hereinafter in the text – SLU-CA) and its predecessor programmes implemented by GIZ focused on addressing land degradation in the five countries of Central Asia – Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan – since the early 2000s.
+The activities are aimed at halting further degradation of natural resources and promoting sustainable management of forests, pastures and wildlife.
+At a later stage measures on climate change adaptation were included recognising the important role of land use.
+SLU-CA applied a multi-level and learning cycle approach (see next paragraph), which follow the intervention logic of 1) developing and piloting land use practices locally, 2) based on the experience on the field, sector reforms were derived and upscaled, and 3) sharing of the knowledge about these land use practices and sector reforms in the countries of the region.

-In the beginning of its implementation, the Regional Program started to frame the process to develop policies as a learning cycle and to use this understanding to derive a suitable intervention logic.
-This idea of the learning cycle has become the underlying theory of change of the Program.
-It has guided implementation but did not prescribe in detail what to do and what not to do in day-to-day management.
-The learning cycle of technical cooperation, in which the starting point is the generation of best practices in close cooperation with local beneficiaries, before negotiating generalized regulations at the top, reverses the logic applied in financial cooperation, in which the top level of the government’s administration is involved from the start in shaping the interventions.
-Technical cooperation therefore has an opportunity to get a foot in the door and to start developing small-scale changes, which could then be used as examples of best practice, for scaling up or scaling out.
+At the beginning of its implementation, the Regional Programme started to frame the process to develop policies as a learning cycle and to use this understanding to derive a suitable intervention logic.
+This idea of the learning cycle has become the underlying theory of change of the Programme.
+The learning cycle of technical cooperation, in which the starting point is the generation of best practices in close cooperation with local beneficiaries, before negotiating regulations at the top, reverses the logic applied in financial cooperation, in which the top level of the government’s administration is involved from the start in shaping the interventions.
+Technical cooperation, therefore, has an opportunity to get a foot in the door and to start developing small-scale changes, which could then be used as examples of best practices, for scaling up or scaling out.

 primarily in changes of land cover are the result of complex interactions between these different dimensions.
 Hence, addressing only one dimension will not lead to sustained landscape management.
-Consequently, ILUMA addresses not just the key challenges of land management, which are related to desertification, land degradation or climate change adaptation, but also challenges related to peoples’ behavior, their culture, interests and conflicts, the management of the environment, sector policies, organizational development, as well as technical solutions to prevalent problems.
+Consequently, ILUMA addresses not just the key challenges of land management, which are related to desertification, land degradation or climate change adaptation, but also challenges related to people’s behaviour, their culture, interests and conflicts, the management of the environment, sector policies, organisational development, as well as technical solutions to prevalent problems.

-Most practitioners, land resource and project managers or policy makers have already worked on different ILUMA dimensions.
-Nevertheless, land management approaches have not been organized in this way, i.e. by using a comprehensive conceptual framework.
+Most practitioners, land resource and project managers or policymakers have already worked on different ILUMA dimensions.
+Nevertheless, land management approaches have not been organised in this way, i.e. by using a comprehensive conceptual framework.
 Instead, land management approaches mainly focus on the resources they address themselves without explicitly considering factors outside the immediate vicinity of the respective natural resource.
-For that reason, we explore and present in the ILUMA compendium the experiences gained regarding sustainable land use management in the context of the Regional Program and provide a conceptual framework as theoretical background for a more holistic approach.
+For that reason, we explore and present in the ILUMA compendium the experiences gained regarding sustainable land use management in the context of the Regional Programme and provide a conceptual framework as theoretical background for a more holistic approach.